micxer/mac-dev-playbook/full-mac-setup.md

-# Full Mac Setup Process (for Jeff Geerling)
+# Full Mac Setup Process (for myself)

-There are some things in life that just can't be automated... or aren't 100% worth the time :(
+There are some things in life that just can't be automated... or aren't 100% worth the time 😒

 This document covers that, at least in terms of setting up a brand new Mac out of the box.

 ## Initial configuration of a brand new Mac

-Before starting, I completed Apple's mandatory macOS setup wizard (creating a local user account, and optionally signing into my iCloud account).
+Before starting, I completed Apple's mandatory macOS setup wizard (creating a local user account).
 Once on the macOS desktop, I do the following (in order):

   - Install Command Line Tools and Ansible (following the guide in [README.md](README.md))
   - **Sign in in App Store** (since `mas` can't sign in automatically)
-  - Clone mac-dev-playbook to the Mac: `git clone git@github.com:micxer/mac-dev-playbook.git`
+  - Clone mac-dev-playbook to the Mac: `git clone https://github.com/micxer/mac-dev-playbook.git`
+  - Open the browser and login to Nextcloud
-  - Drop `config.yml` from `~/Dropbox/Apps/Config` to the playbook (copy over the network or using a USB flash drive).
+  - Download `Configs/config.yml` to the playbook directory
   - Run the playbook with `--skip-tags post`.
     - If there are errors, you may need to finish up other tasks like installing 'old-fashioned' apps first (since I try to place Photoshop in the Dock and it can't be installed automatically).
 Then, run the playbook again ;)
   - Start Synchronization tasks: